Pastor - Vietnam

 Call to Ministry

 At the beginning of 1994, I accepted the Christian statement of faith, learned the Bible, and went to a Church faithfully.
 In 1995, I came back to work as a human resources officer in a drug rehabilitation center.
-I found a way to preach about Jesus for detainee’s everyday but others always hampered it.
-The desire for preaching the Gospel was burdensome and I was discouraged until the end of the year 2008; I heard about the Gospel and a Pastor called my name to serve the Lord when I was in a church.
-I thought carefully, prayed, and I decided leave my work in 2006.
+I found a way to preach about Jesus for detainee’s every day, but others always hampered it.
+The desire for preaching the Gospel was burdensome, and I was discouraged until the end of the year 2008; I heard about the Gospel, and a Pastor called my name to serve the Lord when I was in a church.
+I thought carefully, prayed, and I decided to leave my work in 2006.
 I became a member to support the senior pastor of Nhi Xuan Church.
 I began to join in theological classes.
-In March of the year 2011, the senior pastor laid his hand on me and prayed for me.
-I have been officially became the senior pastor of Nhi Xuan Church in Hoc Mon District.
+In March of the year 2011, the senior pastor laid his hand on me and prayed for me, and now I serve in that role in the church.

 Spouse's (Chau) Testimony of Conversion

 I got married to my husband in 1994.
-His family was Christian.
-I accepted Christ as my Savior, learned the basic tenets of the Christian faith, and was baptized...as a mere formality.
-For me, saving faith was simply acknowledging that certain facts about Christ are true.
-As a teacher, my daily routines were teaching and taking care for my children.
-I went to the church with my husband and my children every Sunday.
-I sang the anthem, replied the Bible; listened to the God’s Word for many years but I had no experience in His presence personally.
+His family was Christian, and I accepted Christ as my Savior, learned the basic tenets of the Christian faith, and was baptized—sadly as a mere formality.
+For me, saving faith was merely acknowledging certain facts about Christ.
+As a teacher, my daily routines were teaching and taking care of my children.
+I went to church with my husband and my children every Sunday.
+I sang the anthem, replied the Bible, and listened to God’s Word for many years, but I had no experience in His presence personally.